Sheriffs in the United States: Duval County

 Upon the consolidation of Duval County and the City of Jacksonville governments in 1968, the Duval County Sheriff's Department and the Jacksonville Police Department were merged into a single unified law enforcement agency styled the Jacksonville Sheriff's Office (JSO).
 Commanded by the elected Sheriff of Duval County, and an appointed senior staff, its 1675 sworn members are referred to as "police officers" rather than deputies.
 All JSO police officers are also deputy sheriffs, in order to perform those duties Florida solely permits "sheriffs and their deputies" to perform, such as serving warrants.
 Similarly, the 800 members of the JSO's Department of Corrections are "Correctional Officers".
-Michael Williams is the current Sheriff.
+T. K. Waters is the current sheriff.

 JSO police and corrections uniforms are dark navy blue, with silver devices for police and corrections officers and gold for supervisory and command personnel.
 Marked JSO vehicles are white with a broad gold stripe on each side with the word "SHERIFF" displayed in navy blue on each rear quarter-panel and "POLICE" in navy blue on the rear of the vehicle.
 In 2007, in terms of sworn officers, JSO was the 25th largest local police agency in the US, and the second largest in the state of Florida.

 Broward County

 The Broward Sheriff's Office is currently under the direction of Sheriff Gregory Tony.
-In April 2020, the Broward Sheriff’s Office Deputies Association -- a 1,400-member branch of the International Union of Police Associations -- announced a vote of no-confidence by its officers in Tony.
-In June 2020, the union wrote governor DeSantis to formally request that Tony be removed.
+In April 2020 and 2024, the Broward Sheriff's Office Deputies Association—a 1,400-member branch of the International Union of Police Associations—announced a vote for Tony.

 The sheriff has an undersheriff and several district chiefs, also called district commanders.
 These individuals generally hold the title of "captain."
 It is a full-service law enforcement agency.
 The Broward Sheriff's Office (BSO) also directs and oversees the fire/rescue/EMS operations for the county, referred to Broward County Fire Rescue (BSO or County Fire Rescue).
 Overseeing the operation of the Fire/Rescue/EMS Division is a fire chief and several deputy chiefs.
 BSO Fire Rescue serves unincorporated parts of the county as well as municipalities under contract for fire/rescue/EMS.
 BSO also operates several helicopters that serve a dual purpose.
 Each helicopter is suited for law enforcement duties as well as medical evacuation (MEDEVAC); the helicopters are staffed both by sworn deputies as well as a flight nurse or flight medic.
 BSO also has a professional Marine Patrol, motor (cycle) patrol and mounted (horse) patrol.
 The Broward Sheriff's office also contracts its law enforcement duties to municipalities that either have no local police department or have disbanded the local police department to be incorporated to BSO.